Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Panic Disorder Symptoms.md

 Although panic attacks are a defining characteristic of panic disorder, not everyone who experiences panic attacks will develop panic disorder.

-Based on guidelines from the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), your healthcare provider may ask you questions, such as how often you’re having these attacks, to determine if you in fact have panic disorder.
+Based on guidelines from the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), a mental health professional may ask you questions, such as how often you’re having these attacks, to assess the frequency and impact of your symptoms.

 A large 2016 survey found that about 13.2% of people worldwide have experienced a panic attack at some point in their lives.
 Of those people, only around 2 to 3% develop panic disorder.